This Polyglot Singer Has Redefined What It Means To Be Multicultural

 “My transcription of Whitney Houston’s ‘I will always love you’ was full of ‘aaaaiiiaaaa’s and ‘ooooooaaaaooooo’s.
 I was just trying to transcribe without knowing any English.
 But I kept that hobby of transcribing songs and asking the English teacher at school for help.
 It could be embarrassing, especially when I’d ask her about certain words I’d heard in rap songs.
 She was happy because I was showing interest in the language, but some of the words she didn’t even know.”

-Once listening and imitating give her a feel for a new language, Erika takes it to a more creative level where she can begin to play and experiment with it.
+Once listening and imitating gave her a feel for a new language, Erika takes it to a more creative level where she can begin to play and experiment with it.
 The process is not unlike playing jazz where rules exist, but are expected to be bent and broken.
 This improvisational attitude led Erika to study jazz vocals in a conservatory, but a fundamental disagreement with the instructors made her stop after two months:

 “They forced me to learn how to read music, which I’ve always hated because I think music comes from the belly; you can’t just write it down.
 I have this tendency to refuse written rules because it’s way more logical for me to be spontaneous and speak because you just hear and repeat and use and create.
 It’s the same with languages.
 As soon as you start writing it down, you need rules and this restricts it somehow.
 Language isn’t something you can restrict, just as music isn’t.”